 I assume there isn't a certain time frame every day when we must work on this course — we can do the work on our own schedule.
 True?

 Your assumption is correct.
 The lessons are entirely self-paced so you can complete them at your convenience.
 And if you ever get overwhelmed in reviewing the lessons, ask your instructor to work with you to set a personal schedule to complete the course.

 What's the anticipated number of hours for each eTutorial?

 The amount of time varies, but each e-lesson can take an average of 30 to 60 minutes.
 So a course that has 16 e-lessons takes approximately 8 to 16 hours to complete.
 A course that has six e-lessons takes approximately 3 to 6 hours to complete.
-Our assignment courses and certificate programs, however, require additional time for assignments, online discussions and/or virtual meetings.
+Our assignment courses and certificate programs, however, require additional time for assignments, online discussions and/or optional virtual meetings.

 Is it possible to obtain answers to specific copyright and licensing questions?

 While we can't provide legal advice, you'll find all of our courses very informative and packed with strategic information you can apply in your day-to-day work.
 Our eTutorials also provide recommended websites for further consultation.
 Our certificate programs and assignment courses provide a private online discussion forum and/or virtual classroom meetings for discussing questions, real-life situations and networking with other copyright professionals.

 Can I share the course materials with a colleague who's also interested in learning more about copyright law?

 We request that you don't share any course materials, as they're intended only for paid participants.